 Here are the issues that have been raised or ignored.

 Would fewer school systems be more financially efficient?
 The jury is out on this.
 Most small school parents are happy with the school they get for the money they have.
 In Texas they have allowed schools to consolidate purchasing through a central agency and this could save money for schools of all sizes no matter how many districts we have.
 But this is not on the table here in Oklahoma leading one to believe that the “efficiency” issue is not really what drive the discussion.

 What size is most efficient?
-This question is ignored because it does not fit anyone’s agenda.
-It might make sense to bust up larger districts rather than consolidate small ones.
+This question is largely ignored because it does not fit anyone’s agenda.
+It might make far more sense to bust up larger districts rather than consolidate small ones.
 This is actually under consideration in North Carolina.
 No one in Oklahoma or Tulsa County things a county-wide school district is a good idea, politically speaking.
 It is likely not a good idea from a financial standpoint either.
 Larger is not always more efficient in business or in government.
-There does not seem to be a body of research that addresses this question.
-Bill Gates’ small school initiative was considered a failure because it was based on a misunderstanding of statistics.
+The graph above would seem suggest that county wide schools that the Florida copycats push in Oklahoma might be an awful idea.